SonOfWinter/BindingBundle/README.md

     private $age;
 ```

-You must defined the name property.
-It's the array value'key
+You must defined the key|name property.
+It's the array value's key.

-the setter property is used if you want to use another setter
+The setter property is used if you want to use another setter.

-the type property is used if you want to make a type check.
-A BinderTypeException is throws if the type doens't correspond
+The type property is used if you want to make a type check.
+A BinderTypeException is throws if the type doens't correspond.

 Use Binder service for bind an array to entity